stevegt/cc-guide/README.md

 *Merging is consensus formation.*

-Merging is the process of combining two or more parallel timelines into a single timeline.
+Merging is the process of synchronizing one or more events on parallel timelines.
 Merging is used in situations where two or more parties join efforts for the first time, or where different parties have been exploring different branches of a timeline and now need to reconcile their work or perspectives.

 The majority of this guide and the related software platform are focused on addressing what we call "the merge problem":  Ultimately,